evelynlie/Loop-Web/README.md

     <li><a href="#references">References</a></li>

 ## Overview
 Loop Cinemas is a long running cinema operator with several cinema locations around Australia.
 They focus on a premium, unique experience and bringing community into their cinema experiences.
 In addition to displaying the latest and greatest films, Loop also holds a few community events, art shows and the like at their locations.

 Loop Web will help potential customers discover upcoming films, session times and see ratings and reviews from other moviegoers.

+An Admin Dashboard is also created to allow Loop Cinemas admin to create, edit, and delete movie information that is displayed on Loop Web.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Features
+### Loop Web
 1. **Landing Home Page:** display movies and their session times.
 2. **Sign Up Page:** allow users to sign up for an account.
 3. **Sign In Page:** allow users to sign in to their account.